-Source: International Research Institute for Climate and Society El Niño-Southern Oscillation (ENSO) is currently in a neutral state.
-El Niño has ended and the El Niño-Southern Oscillation (ENSO) has returned to neutral.
-ENSO-neutral state is likely to continue until at least July 2024.
-The influence of the past El Niño event may continue to have an impact on Fiji's climate for next few more months due to the lag effects.
+Source: International Research Institute for Climate and Society ENSO-neutral conditions continue to persist in the tropical Pacific Ocean.
+ENSO-neutral is likely to continue in the May to July 2025 period, with global models still favouring neutral status to continue till the end of 2025.
 EXPLANATORY NOTES Climate (Rainfall/Air Temperature) Outlook Above normal - indicates that the rainfall/temperature value lies in the highest third of observation recorded in the standard 30 year normal period.
 Near normal - indicates that the rainfall/temperature value lies in the middle third of observation recorded in the standard 30 year normal period.
 Below normal - indicates that the rainfall/temperature value lies in the lowest third of observation recorded in the standard 30 year normal period.
 Climatology - means that there are almost equal chances of receiving below normal, normal and above normal rainfall.
 Outlook does not favour one extreme; neither below normal nor above normal.
 El Niño Southern Oscillation (ENSO) ENSO is the principal driver of the year-to-year variability of Fiji's climate.
 There are two extreme phases of this phenomenon, El Niño and La Niña.
 El Niño or La Niña events are a natural part of the global climate system and usually recur after every 2 to 7 years.
 It normally develops during the period April to June, attains peak intensity between December to February and decays between April to June period the following year.
 While most events last for a year, some have persisted for up to 2 years.
 It should be also noted that no two El Niño or La Niña events are the same.
 Different events have different impacts, but most exhibit some common climate characteristics.
 Usually there is a lag effect on Fiji's climate with ENSO events, that is, once an El Niño or La Niña event is established in the tropical Pacific, it may take 2-6 months before its impact is seen on Fiji.
 Similarly, once an event finishes, it can take 2-6 months for climate to normalise.
 El Niño events are associated with warming of the central and eastern tropical Pacific.
 El Niño events usually result in reduction of Fiji's rainfall.
 Often the whole of Fiji is affected in varying degrees and it is quite unusual for one part of the country to experience a prolonged dry spell, while the other is in a wet spell.
 The relationship and level of rainfall suppression is greater in the Dry Zone than in the Wet Zone.
 It is the suppression of rainfall during the Cool/Dry Season (May to October) that is normally of most concern.
 A reduction in Cool/Dry Season rainfall in the Dry Zone results in little or no rainfall until the next Wet Season.
 While usually the strength of an ENSO event is proportional to its impact on Fiji, at times weak event can also have a significant impact.
 La Niña events are associated with cooling of the central and eastern tropical Pacific.
 Usually La Niña results in wetter than normal conditions for Fiji, occasionally leading to flooding during the Warm/Wet Season (November to April).
 When ENSO is neutral, that is, neither El Niño nor La Niña, it has little effect on global climate, meaning other climate influences are more likely to dominate.
 Lag effects - means that there is a delay in a change of some aspect of climate due to influence of other factors that is acting slowly.
 FIJI METEOROLOGICAL SERVICE Private Mail Bag (NAP 0351) Nadi Airport, Fiji.